andikalovskiynd/LabWork2/README.md

     2. Heal
     3. Magic
     4. Respect

+You can find all the cards from the game in `docs/cards.md`

 An important paradigm in this game is that to gain one attribute, you must sacrifice two others.
 For example, if you want to deal damage to the opponent (using an Attack card) or gain healing (using a Heal card), you will have to incur losses in Magic (from the shared pool) and/or Respect.